HenrikVarmer/HenrikVarmer.github.io/_posts/2021-5-12-Hello-World.md

 How to go about this?

-Well, enter [Latent Dirichlet allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) or: LDA.
+Well, enter [Latent Dirichlet allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) or, simply; LDA.
 This is a method was first applied in machine learning by David Blei, Andrew Ng and Michael I. Jordan in 2003.
 The super-duper short cliffnotes on this algorithm is that is finds latent topics in a corpus of documents.
 These latent topics are essentially multiple discrete probablity distributions over documents and words.
 Allow me to elaborate a bit...

 For our use-case the core LDA algoritm can be illustrated like this: